 - Are you a disciplined saver who can build up an account for emergency repairs?

-Other important signs to recognize when it’s time to buy are:
+Other important signs of recognizing when it’s time to buy are:

-1. When you’re sure, you want to stick around.
+When you’re sure, you want to stick around

 When your purchase gives you a decent return on your investment (ROI), buying pays off financially.
 Whether you’re an investor looking for another rental or your permanent residence, you need to make sure the property in question will profit you in the long run.
 To ensure you’re making the right purchase, confirm that it satisfies these qualifications: